lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 };
 ```

-Following the previous rules, we can transform the paths and property names:
+Following the previous rules, we can transform the paths and property names into tokens:
 - The node path `/soc/uart@40002000` is transformed to `_S_soc_S_uart_40002000`.
 - The property name `current-speed` is transformed to `current_speed`.
 - The property name `status` stays the same.

-Since node paths are unique, by combining the node's path with its property names we can create a unique macro for each property - and that's exactly what the devicetree generator does.
+Since node paths are unique, by combining the node's path with its property names we can create a unique macro for each property - and that's exactly what Zephyr's devicetree generator does.
 The leading `_N_` is used to indicate that it is followed by a node's path, `_P_` separates the node's path from its property.
 For `uart@40002000`, we get the following:

 - `/soc/uart@40002000`, property `current-speed`
   becomes `N_S_soc_S_uart_40002000_P_current_speed`